 Akash’s expertise in both his specialist areas of practice is recognised in the directories: “Frighteningly smart, and has an understated quality that works amazingly well with clients”; “A very personable advocate who manages to calm the client down.
 His analysis of cases is impressive and his advice is extremely clear and helpful” (Chambers UK, 2020); “A future star of the Bar who is very good on detail, very hardworking, easy to deal with and great with clients”, (Legal 500 2020).

 A well-liked tax silk with in-depth experience of representing both taxpayers and HMRC.
 He is noted for his exceptional strength in cross-border work, and is an expert on questions of residence and domicile.
 "His attention to detail on the facts is fantastic and he is thoroughly nice."
 "He is brilliant at cross-examining and analysing the documents."
-Advised HMRC in Hargreaves v HMRC, a residence appeal brought by the owner of Matalan - Tax: Private Client, Chambers UK Bar 2021
+Advised HMRC in Hargreaves v HMRC, a residence appeal brought by the owner of Matalan - Private Wealth: Tax - UK, Chambers Global 2021 & Tax: Private Client, Chambers UK Bar 2021.

 Dedicated silk who handles discrimination, worker status and whistle-blowing cases at all court levels, including the High Court and the Court of Appeal.
 He is regularly instructed by large banking clients and government institutions.
 "He's very good on complex legal arguments, innovative in his approach and has in-depth knowledge."
 "He's seriously outstanding in tax and employment crossover cases."
 Successfully acted for HMRC in a case considering the new Managed Service Company legislation, affecting employment status and IR35 - Employment, Chambers UK Bar 2021.